A Notion of Uniqueness for the Adversarial Bayes Classifier

 The adversarial Bayes classifier $\interior A$ is an open set, and thus every connected component of $\interior A$ is open.
-Therefore, if $I$ is a connected component of $\interior A$ of length less than or equal $2\e$, then $I^{-\e}=\emptyset$ and \cref{cor:A_e_diff_degenerate} and \cref{lemma:A_e_-e_inclusion} imply that $I\subset D_1$.
+Therefore, if $I$ is a connected component of $\interior A$ of length less than or equal $2\e$, then $I^{-\e}=\emptyset$ and \cref{prop:degenerate_connected_component} implies that $I\subset D_1$.
 Hence every connected component of $\td A_1$ has length strictly larger than $2\e$.